devowlio/wp-react-starter/README.md

 1. `yarn start-development` so WordPress is installed in `localhost`
 1. Login to your WordPress instance and create a new post
 1. Define the tables which you want to snapshot for the startup in `package.json#db-snapshot`: `"db-snapshot": ["wp_posts", "wp_postmeta"]`
-1. `yarn db-snapshot-installation` to export the defined database tables into a file in `docker/scripts/startup.sql`
+1. `yarn db-snapshot-import-on-startup` to export the defined database tables into a file in `docker/scripts/startup.sql`
 1. `yarn purge-development` removes your current WordPress installation completely
 1. `yarn start-development` again and you will see that post is immediatly available after creation